Street Fighter II: The Animated Movie: Legacy

-The movie served as the basis for Street Fighter Alpha.
+The film served as the basis for Street Fighter Alpha.
 Many elements and character designs were integrated into future games of the series (the Street Fighter Alpha series in particular).
 The film's final battle is loosely adapted into Ryu's story in Street Fighter Alpha 3, where Ryu's sub-boss is a brainwashed Ken, whom he must defeat before facing Bison.

 The film's success also led to the production of a television series, Street Fighter II V, and another animated film, Street Fighter Alpha: The Animation.
 While neither are set in the same continuity as the film, the Animaze English dubs featured a handful of actors reprising their roles from the film.

-Though it was preceded by Fatal Fury: The Motion Picture by one month, both movies' positive receptions also led to the production of several anime adaptations of different fighting video game series, such as Tekken: The Motion Picture, Battle Arena Toshinden, Night Warriors: Darkstalkers' Revenge, and Samurai Shodown: The Motion Picture, though none reached the same critical success.
+Although it was preceded by Fatal Fury: The Motion Picture (which follows the same continuity as 1992's Fatal Fury: Legend of the Hungry Wolf and 1993's Fatal Fury 2: The New Battle) by nearly a month, both films' positive receptions led to more anime adaptations of other fighting game franchises, such as Samurai Shodown: The Motion Picture (a month later), Battle Arena Toshinden, Night Warriors: Darkstalkers' Revenge, and Tekken: The Motion Picture, though very few reached the same critical success.
+A poorly received Art of Fighting adaptation also preceded this film in late 1993.